logicalmechanism/token-vault/README.md

 to calculate the current time in Unix time.
 It will then use the user input to determine the end time.
 This information will be placed into the datum file for later use.

 The locking script assumes some token but it can be adapted for any combination of tokens.
-The maximum amount of tokens a single UTxO may hold inside this contract has not been tested as it is outside the scope of the project.
-The contracts are design to lock an NFT or some amount of a fungible token on a single UTxO.
+The maximum amount of tokens a single UTxO may hold inside this contract is 19 max name length NFTs, sending more may cause the memory parameter to be greater than the protocol max memory parameters, resulting in a stuck UTxO.
+Please use caution when sending a large token bundle into the contract.

 The lock test script assume the token information below.
 Please update the script for whichever token you wish to lock.

 ```bash
 # token information
 policy_id="f61e1c1d38fc4e5b0734329a4b7b820b76bb8e0729458c153c4248ea"